 James W Singer 25 September 2023

-March is Women’s History Month, and to continue celebrating our artistic diversity let’s discuss one of the greatest still-life artists: Rachel Ruysch.
+Let’s discuss one of the greatest still-life artists: Rachel Ruysch.
 Still-life paintings do not draw the crowds at museums.
 They are often overlooked and skipped by the modern museum visitor.
-Many can be too grandmotherly, too dull, and too boring.
-However, the still-lifes of Rachel Ruysch are completely different.
-Ruysch uses flowers to tell stories dealing with the epic themes of greed, pride, and death.
+Many can be too old-fashioned, too dull, and too boring.
+However, the still-lifes by Rachel Ruysch are completely different.
+Ruysch used flowers to tell stories dealing with the epic themes of greed, pride, and death.
 This is a flower painting.
-This is a flower power.
+This is flower power.

 Rachel Ruysch was born in the Netherlands in 1664.
 The Netherlands was an interesting region to grow and develop as a female artist.
-Unprecedented fame was being made by Dutch female artists, and Rachel Ruysch achieved an international reputation eclipsing her contemporaries.
+Unprecedented fame started among Dutch female artists, and Rachel Ruysch achieved an international reputation eclipsing her contemporaries.
 Her reputation rested on her ingenious flower compositions that combined beauty and morality.
 Pretty flowers can have a deeper meaning, and Ruysch used this knowledge resplendently.

 Ruysch had the renowned botanist Frederik Ruysch as her father.
 He had a passion for observing and studying flowers and insects.
 He must have passed his interests onto his daughter because Ruysch is known for her floral arrangements populated by insects.